RicardoCA/arc_fix_firestore/README.md

 OBS:
 1) Select Run with highest privileges in one of the windows;
-2) After edit .bat put the .bat on C:\
+2) After edit .bat put the .bat and the .ps1 on C:\